 The SoundLink Color will not charge your device, but it does support NFC.
 It also lacks a microphone, so you’ll want to bear in mind you’ll need to keep your phone nearby if you need to take any incoming calls – after all, this speaker will only deliver the tunes!

-The Angle 3 Bluetooth speaker has a special triangular shape that allows it to project sound on all sides, producing a more uniform audio experience.
+The Angle 3 Bluetooth speaker has a special triangular shape that allows it to project sound on all sides, producing a more consistent audio experience.
 It also sports internal drivers that facilitate powerful sound quality.
-Whether you’re relaxing in your room or taking the speaker with you on the go, this little wireless unit connects to your devices within a range of 100 feet, creating little unnecessary distractions so your music can stay front and center at all times.
+Whether relaxing in your room or taking the speaker with you on the go, this little wireless unit connects to your devices within a range of creating a few unnecessary distractions so your music can stay front and center at all times.

-We have no major complaints regarding the performance but there are a few small glitches we would like to mention.
+We have no major complaints regarding the performance, but there are a few small glitches we would like to mention.

-We are excited about the music performance we obtain from this speaker, and with its impressive battery life, we’re confident that you will be too.
+We are excited about the music performance we obtain from this speaker, and with its impressive battery life, we’re confident you will be too.
 The best feature of this speaker is its auto-off timer; it shuts off after 15 minutes of inactivity so that considerably reduces wasted battery life.

-Buttons on the device’s side permit fine-tuning of bass and treble levels along with volume control – all remotely controlled by personal universal remotes or infrared repeaters.
-Furthermore, this dome tweeter produces crystal clear audio for an enjoyable listening experience throughout your dorm room space.
-Of course, it goes without saying that you’re also able to enjoy your music at times when cell phones around you are silenced by simply turning off the two auxiliary ports of concern.
+Buttons on the device’s side permit fine-tuning of bass, treble levels, and volume control – all remotely controlled by personal universal remotes or infrared repeaters.
+Furthermore, this dome tweeter produces clear audio for an enjoyable listening experience throughout your dorm room.
+Of course, you can also enjoy your music when cell phones around you are silenced by simply turning off the two auxiliary ports of concern.

 The exterior of the speaker case is made with natural wood as well as cherry wood.
-There are two different colors available, black and brown.
+There are two different colours available, black and brown.
 I have the black version, and it’s sleek and chic looking.